 Honestly – no matter how many days you have in Paris, I personally make the daily program and order often dependent on the weather forecast.
 This flexible detailed planning is particularly useful in Paris.

-A rainy Champs-Élyssées?
+A rainy Champs-Élyssées Avenue?
 Not nice to look at!
 A Mona Lisa in the Louvre Museum, however!

 You can book tickets for many museums and attractions online in advance from FNAC.

 Conclusion and Summary for the best things to do in Paris

 You see, there are a lot of great things to do in Paris – and many more!
 Try to plan more than one day for your city trip! 🇫🇷

 If you are looking for more interesting destinations in France, I highly recommend go on reading with BIG5 Things to do in Lyon for a perfect day